 With a tropical climate (ok, some would just say “hot”), there are plenty of things to do in Singapore all year around.
 You can experience the outdoors at the many parks and gardens around the island, or take part in adventurous activities too.
 For the urbanite, there are places to explore and the culturally-inclined can steep themselves into the many cultures that co-exist in Singapore.

-So Many Things to Do in Singapore
+The Best Things to Do in Singapore

 Excited to get started discovering Singapore?
 Here are 105 things to do in Singapore that will leave you wondering where to get started at first.